pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 This approach can be useful for setting up a baseline evaluation suite without relying entirely on SMEs from day one.
 But remember, **synthetic data is a starting point, not an end goal**.
 It’s tempting to stick with it, but you need to move on to real Ground Truths validated by SMEs.

-#### Not a long-term solution

-In the long run, incorporating production traces into your dataset is also a must.

-*Synthetic datasets are a great way to get off the ground, but they’re not where you should stop.*

 ## Avoid These Common Pitfalls

 - *Overburdening SMEs*: Don't expect SMEs to become LLM experts.
 Instead, create structured processes where they focus solely on domain expertise while AI engineers handle technical aspects.